pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/filtering.md

 **Votes - Voters**

 Input: multiselect list of people and groups
-Form values: search from all available people and groups
+Form values: search from all available people and groups (based on display name and email address)
 Bar values: collection of approvers and voters of existing approval requests

 If used without the `decision` filter, matches approval requests having votes with any of the selected people or any member of the selected groups as voter.